Energy Balance in Humans

 In food utilization, it affects only proteins, since people cannot use their entire energy (23 kJ/g) and excrete it in the form of unusable but energy-rich urea.
 Thus, the physiological calorific value is lower than the physical.

-In order to estimate the amount of energy from the consumption of oxygen, the caloric equivalent (CE) is needed.
-It refers to the energy released, per liter of oxygen consumed, during the combustion of a particular substrate.
-The caloric equivalent of the diet of an average Central European is 20 kJ per liter of consumed oxygen.
+To estimate the amount of energy from the consumption of oxygen, the caloric equivalent (CE) is needed.
+It refers to the energy released, per L of oxygen consumed, during the combustion of a particular substrate.
+The caloric equivalent of the diet of an average Central European is 20 kJ/L of consumed oxygen.
 The caloric equivalents of different nutrients are organized in the following table.
-In order to estimate one’s consumption of oxygen, spirometry is typically used.
+To estimate one’s consumption of oxygen, spirometry is typically used.

-The caloric equivalent of 20 kJ per liter of consumed oxygen applies to the Central European mixed diet and can vary depending on diet composition.
-Since the caloric equivalents for carbohydrates, fats, and proteins lie between 19 kJ and 21 kJ per liter of O2, the possible error is minimal.
+The caloric equivalent of 20 kJ/L of consumed oxygen applies to the Central European mixed diet and can vary depending on diet composition.
+Since the caloric equivalents for carbohydrates, fats, and proteins lie between 19 kJ and 21 kJ/L of O2, the possible error is minimal.

-However, in order to achieve higher accuracy, one should identify the primary energy substrate on the basis of respiration quotients (RQ).
-This refers to the ratio of emitted CO2 to consumed O2 and lies between 0.7 and 1.0 (depending on the diet).
-The following table provides the respiration quotients for exclusive combustion of each substrate.
-The emission of CO2 is also estimated using the open circuit spirometry.
+However, to achieve higher accuracy, one should identify the primary energy substrate based on respiration quotients (RQ).
+This refers to the ratio of emitted carbon dioxide CO2 to consumed O2 and lies between 0.7 and 1.0 (depending on the diet).
+The following table provides the RQs for the exclusive combustion of each substrate.
+The emission of CO2 is also estimated using open-circuit spirometry.

 |Carbohydrate||RQ = 1.0|

 |Lipids||RQ = 0.7|

 |Protein||RQ = 0.81|